-The Toronto School of Theology (TST) is the largest ecumenical consortium for theological education in Canada.
-These quick facts will give you a taste of the size and diversity of the federation.
+TST is the largest ecumenical consortium for theological education in Canada; TST at a Glance will give you a sense of its size and diversity.

-The TST brings together people from a wide variety of Christian and non-Christian traditions, in the context of one of the world's greatest research universities.
-The TST federation offers students an exceptional opportunity to research and understand the Bible, Christian thought, and the history of Christianity, and to prepare for various forms of ministry in the contemporary world.
+In summary, by bringing together established and junior scholars from a wide variety of Christian and non-Christian traditions, in the context of one of the world's preeminent research universities, we offer students an exceptional opportunity to research and understand the Bible, Christian belief and discipleship, the history of Christianity and Church leadership, and to prepare for various forms of ministry in the contemporary world.

 - In 1964, the TGSTS was incorporated.